Apply to Graduate School

 - April 1 – First deadline for admission and funding consideration (funding typically includes a stipend, health insurance, and out-of-state tuition waiver)

 - Aug.
 1 – Final application deadline, assuming there are still openings following the April 1 application review process

 - Note: Applicants will be considered on a first come first serve basis following the April 1 deadline

 Individuals interested in applying for University of Wisconsin Oshkosh’s Cognitive and Affective Psychology program must complete the following requirements.

 - Complete online application for admission.

-- *Write and submit a personal statement (1000-1500 words) describing reasons for wanting to attend UW Oshkosh and your areas of research interest.
+- A personal statement (1000-1500 words) describing your reasons for wanting to attend the UW Oshkosh Masters’ program, relevant past academic experiences, your area(s) of research interest, and your future goals.
 If you know of a particular faculty member in the department with whom you would like to work with, please indicate as such and briefly explain your reasoning.
-Of particular interest are details about research experience including class projects, presentations, etc.
+This personal statement must be emailed to the Graduate Studies office (firstname.lastname@example.org).

 Candidates are notified in May regarding the status of their application.
-Applicants admitted to the program will be sent a Letter of Admission and Admission Evaluation Summary by the Graduate Studies Office informing them of their admission status in the psychology department and the university.
+Applicants admitted to the program will be sent an email from the Graduate Studies Office informing them of their admission status in the psychology department and the university.
 Full standing admission to the program requires the prospective graduate student’s application to be approved by the Graduate Psychology Admissions Committee and the Director of Graduate Services.
 In some circumstances, applicants may be admitted under probationary discretion.

 For information about applying for admission, contact the program coordinator or the Office of Graduate Studies.